When is the right time to start solid foods (1)

 • CHILDREN 1-6 YEARS: 6 mg/day (10% bioavailability); 4 mg/day (15% bioavailability)

-Therefore, I think it depends where you are.
-The good aiming point is about 7-8 mg of iron daily for 6-12 month olds who consume meat.
-For vegetarian babies, a better target is probably 9-11 mg per day.
+So, the exact number depends on which guideline you follow.
+A practical target is about 7-8 mg of iron daily for 6-12 month olds who consume meat, while vegetarian babies, may need closer to 9-11 mg per day.

 SIGNS OF IRON DEFICIENCY

-If you’re worried that your child isn’t getting enough iron, here are some signs and symptoms of iron deficiency you can watch for:
+If you’re worried that your child isn’t getting enough iron, here are some common signs and symptoms of iron deficiency to look out for:

 • Slow weight gain